Go Back

 Instructions

-• Apply a second coat of chalk paint the same way you did the first coat.
+• Apply a second dry-brushed coat of paint.

 • There you go!
 You got yourself a pretty Farmhouse Tray.